HayleyCAnderson/engineering-roles/managers_path.md

-Managers Focus On:
+Managers focus on:
 --------

 ### Performance evaluation
 * Regularly collect and provide feedback to engineers in 1:1s
-* Regularly check in with engineering makers on feedback
+* Regularly speak with engineering, product, and others about feedback from/about their team members

 ### Career growth
 * Develop & regularly track goals and career growth plans for engineers in 1:1s
-* Partner with engineering makers on goals and career growth plans
+* Partner with engineering makers on specific technical or project goals and career growth plans

 ### Recruiting & resourcing
-* Leadership of team recruiting and growth with engineering and talent team
+* Leadership of team recruiting and growth as well as partnership with talent/recruiting team
 * Ensure engineers are assigned to right amount, variety, and type of work